 Students complete two Practicum per trimester.
-Practicum are designed by the site leadership team to provide real ministry experience for the students.
+Practicums are designed by the partnering site's leadership team to provide real ministry experience for the students.
 Students complete a daily Prayer Journal and assignments designed to encourage students to reflect upon their experiences in each practicum and integrate their academic coursework with those experiences.
 The leader for each Practicum submits an evaluation for each student per trimester.